buimaianh/cs50w-projects/email/dev-log.md

 - Problem to solve
     - Send an API request (url: `emails/<mailbox>`, method: `GET`) to backend
-    - Display a list of emails corresponding to that mailbox
+    - Display a list of emails corresponding to that mailbox or error message if have

 - Input
     - Buttons: `inbox`, `sent`, `archive`